okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 Okta provides two embedded identity solutions:

-* **Embedded SDK only**: A highly customizable solution that provides native language support for a variety of identity use cases.
+* **Embedded SDK only**: A highly customizable solution that enables you to write code for a variety of identity use cases.
 * **Embedded Widget + SDK**: A quick and easy to set up solution that moves most of the the heavy lifting to Okta.
 Although the amount of code that you need to write is small, many of the most advanced identity use cases (for example, social sign-in, multifactor authentication) are supported out of the box.

+> Note: The Embedded Widget isn't supported on mobile devices.

 <div class="three-quarter">